 Are my kids included in this plan?
 What if my father is injured at home when I’m away?
 Can my girlfriend/boyfriend be on my plan too?

 First, for the most part, you can insure all the travelers on one plan.
-Our online quote tool allows you to insure up to 10 travelers at all ages.
-It is crucial you include the ages of all the travelers in the quoting process for them to be included in the policy coverage.
-Later, when you are ready to purchase, you will put more detailed information.
+The InsureMyTrip online quote tool allows you to insure up to 10 travelers under the age of 100.
+It is crucial you include the ages of all the travelers in the quoting process for them to be included in the coverage.

-Insuring your kids is worth it.
+Insuring your kids when you travel is worth it.
 Kids are wacky with wild imaginations that sometimes result in scrapes, bruises or even broken bones.
 Not to mention, they are germ magnets!
 Whether you are traveling domestically or internationally, adding your children to your travel insurance plan will add a level of security to your travel investment that may be the most at risk.
 Don’t let another ear infection cost you hundreds of dollars in rescheduling or cancellation fees!

 RESIDING IN DIFFERENT STATES

-I hate to break it to you – you’ll most likely need two plans.
+If travelers live in different states, you'll most likely need two plans.
 While some providers may have the ability to sell plans to residents of different states, it’s rare.
-Most states have their own strict regulations for travel insurance.
-This can keep travelers who live in different states from being on the same policy.
+Most states have their own regulations for travel insurance, meaning the plan details can be different for each traveler.

 If you are traveling with a girlfriend or boyfriend that you live with, you can both be covered on the same policy.
 Most providers include a domestic partner as a family member.
 Typically, in the case of a claim, providers may request proof of co-habitation and financial interdependence (credit card statements, joint accounts or a shared lease agreement).
-In some cases, providers may want to see an affidavit of domestic partnership if recognized by your state.
+In some cases, providers may want to see an affidavit of domestic partnership, if recognized by your state.

-Huge Benefit: You can get home as soon as possible without worry about your travel costs if are needed at home due to illness or death of a family member.
+Huge Benefit: You can get home as soon as possible without worry about your travel costs if you are needed at home due to illness or death of a family member.